 Free Text-To-Speech and Text-to-MP3 for Russian

 Easily convert your text in Russian into professionally spoken voice for free.
-Please note: This is not a translation service.
+Perfect for e-learning, presentations, YouTube videos or the accesibility of your website.

 In russian language, kyrill is supported!